Psychology is the scientific study of the mind and how it dictates and influences our behaviour, from communication and memory to thought and emotion.

 As a science psychology functions as both a thriving academic discipline and a vital professional practice, one dedicated to the study of human behaviour - and the thoughts, feelings, and motivations behind it - through observation, measurement, and testing, in order to form conclusions that are based on sound scientific methodology.

 Who are the British Psychological Society?

 The British Psychological Society is the representative body for psychology and psychologists in the UK.

 It is made up of members from all walks of life whose primary interest is in the development and application of psychology for the greater public good.

 The Society comprises several divisions, each dedicated to a specific specialty, and is responsible for the promotion of excellence and ethical practice in the science, education, and practical applications of psychology.

 People seek the help and support of psychologists for all sorts of problems, and psychologists employ their knowledge and expertise to help in many areas of society, such as:

-preventing and overcoming depression, stress, and anxiety
+dealing with stress, and anxiety

 speeding up recovery from brain injury